0xSATAY/RRPSS/README.md

 ## About the Project

-<b>The main objective of this assignment is</b>
+<b>The main objective of this assignment is</b>\n
-• to apply the Object-Oriented (OO) concepts we have learnt in the course,
+• to apply the Object-Oriented (OO) concepts we have learnt in the course,\n
-• to model, design and develop an OO application.
+• to model, design and develop an OO application.\n
-• to gain familiarity with using Java as an object-oriented programming language.
+• to gain familiarity with using Java as an object-oriented programming language.\n
-• to work collaboratively as a group to achieve a common goal.
+• to work collaboratively as a group to achieve a common goal.\n

 ## Getting Started